Corporate Governance

 Basic Policy

-The Company may hold shares as cross-shareholdings, with the aim of improving relations and collaboration with business partners.
-However, as of the submission date of this report, the Company holds only one stock listed overseas as a cross-shareholding.
-The Company discloses the purpose and holding status of these shares in the annual securities report.
-Regarding individual cross-shareholdings, the Company confirms the background and objectives of holding the shares, the status of transactions, and risks associated with holding the shares, etc. The Company reviews whether or not shares can continue to be held each year, as well as the number of shares to hold, and obtains approval for cross-shareholdings by the Board of Directors, as a disclosure item of the annual securities report.
+The Company may hold shares as strategic shareholdings, with the aim of improving relations and collaboration with business partners.
+However, as of the submission date of this report, the Company holds only one stock listed overseas as a strategic shareholding.
+The Company discloses the purpose and holding status of this strategic shareholding in the annual securities report.
+Regarding individual strategic shareholdings, the Company confirms the background and objectives of holding the shares, the status of transactions, and risks associated with holding the shares, etc. The Company reviews whether or not shares can continue to be held each year, as well as the number of shares to hold, and obtains approval for strategic shareholdings by the Board of Directors, as a disclosure item of the annual securities report.

 Exercises voting rights

-The Company exercises voting rights for cross-shareholdings after considering proposals from the perspective of improving the corporate value of the Pigeon Group, while paying due respect to the management policy of the company it invests in.
+The Company exercises voting rights for strategic shareholdings after considering proposals from the perspective of improving the corporate value of the Pigeon Group, while paying due respect to the management policy of the company it invests in.